 Borrowing costs are recognised as an expense when incurred except where they are directly attributable to the acquisition, construction or production of a qualifying asset.
-Where this is the case, they are capitalised as part of the cost of the particular asset until such time as the asset is substanitially ready for its intended use or sale.
+Where this is the case, they are capitalised as part of the cost of the particular asset until such time as the asset Borrowing costs (Continued)

+is substanitially ready for its intended use or sale.